sophgo/ive/README.md

 ## How to build

-You'll need Middleware headers and bmtap2 library to build this project.
-You can let CMake get it for you from FTP server with the following command.
+### Requirements

+1. Middleware headers
+2. Bmtap2 cmodel & soc prebuilt
+3. Tracer lib

+1 & 2 will be automatically downloaded from the FTP server when processing CMake.
+Tracer lib can be get from GitLab at ``http://10.34.33.3:8480/sys_app/tracer``.
+Put the Tracer lib under the ``3rdparty`` folder.

 ```
 $ mkdir build